jirkapok/GasPlanner/doc/help.md

 > All the ascent speeds are used for both planned ascent and emergency ascent used to calculate the rock bottom.

-All the speeds are used also in user defined ascents or descents by checking, if the plan withing the speeds range.
+All the speeds are used also in user defined ascents or descents by checking, if the plan is within the speeds range.
 Change of ascent speeds apply at 3 m intervals, the same applies to decompression stops.
 It is recommended to use lower values closer to the surface.
 Use Recommended button to apply default values 9, 6 and 3 meters/min.
-For recreational dives used by most agencies, all set to 9 meters/min.
+For recreational dives used by most agencies, all are set to 9 meters/min.

-Example dive to 30 meters with average depth 28.6 meters and recommended speeds.
+Following table shows example dive to 30 meters with average depth 28.6 meters and recommended speeds at moment the diver starts ascent.
 50 % of average depth is rounded to 12 meters.

 | Depth range [m] | Ascent speed [m/min] |
 | --- | --- |